Deepset: Products and applications

-Haystack is an open source Python AI Orchestration framework for building custom applications with large language models.
-With its modular building block components, software developers and AI engineers can implement pipelines to build and customize various AI architectures over large document collections and multi-modal data, such as agents, retrieval augmented generation (RAG), intelligent document processing (IDP), text-to-SQL as well as document retrieval, semantic search, text generation, question answering, or summarization.
-It integrates with 80+ model and technology providers including Hugging Face Transformers, Elasticsearch, OpenSearch, OpenAI, Cohere, Anthropic and others.
-The framework has an active community on Discord with more than 4k members and GitHub, where so far more than 300 people contributed to its continuous development, and it also enjoys a vibrant community on Meetup.
+Haystack is an open source Python AI Orchestration framework for building custom AI agents and applications with large language models.
+With its modular building block components, software developers and AI engineers can implement pipelines to build and customize various AI architectures over large document and multimodal data collections, such as agents, retrieval augmented generation (RAG), intelligent document processing (IDP), text-to-SQL as well as document retrieval, semantic search, text generation, question answering, or summarization.

+Haystack emphasizes context engineering, an approach to AI system design that focuses on explicit control over how contextual information is retrieved, structured, routed to language models, and evaluated after generation.
+This allows developers to build AI systems with transparent data flow, tool usage, and configurable reasoning processes.

+Haystack integrates with 90+ model and technology providers including Hugging Face Transformers, Elasticsearch, OpenSearch, OpenAI, Cohere, Anthropic, Mistral and others.
+Developers can extend these integrations with their own custom components.
+The framework has an active community on Discord with more than 4k members and GitHub, where so far more than 300 people have contributed to its continuous development, and engage on Meetup.

+Thousands of organizations use the framework, including public sector leaders like the European Commission and Global 500 enterprises like Airbus, Intel, NVIDIA, Lufthansa, Netflix, Apple, Infineon, Alcatel-Lucent Enterprise, BetterUp, Etalab, Sooth.ai, and Lego.

+On top of the Haystack open source framework, deepset offers two enterprise offerings to organizations.

-Thousands of organizations use the framework, including Global 500 enterprises like Airbus, Intel, Netflix, Apple, or Infineon, Alcatel-Lucent Enterprise, BetterUp, Etalab, Sooth.ai, and Lego.
-In August 2025, Haystack Enterprise was announced, offering private support from the Haystack engineering team as well as a private GitHub repository with production use case templates and Kubernetes deployment guides.
+Haystack Enterprise Starter provides enterprise support on the open source framework from the Haystack engineering team as well as a private GitHub repository with production use case templates and Kubernetes deployment guides.

-The deepset AI Platform supports customers at building scalable AI applications by covering the entire process of prototyping, experimentation, deployment, monitoring, and governance.
-It is built on Haystack and is available for hosting in the cloud, VPC, or on-premise. deepset's enterprise tools are used by organizations including The Economist, Oxford University Press, the German Federal Ministry of Research, Technology, and Space (BMFTR), Manz Verlag, and the German Armed Forces.
+The Haystack Enterprise Platform supports customers at building scalable AI applications by covering the entire process of prototyping, experimentation, deployment, monitoring, and governance.
+It is built on the Haystack open source framework and is available for hosting in the cloud and self-hosted via VPC, on-premise, or air gapped environments. deepset's enterprise tools are used by organizations including The European Commission, The Economist, Oxford University Press, the German Federal Ministry of Research, Technology, and Space (BMFTR), Manz Verlag, and the German Armed Forces.

 FARM was an earlier framework for adapting representation models.
 One of its core concepts was the implementation of adaptive models, which comprised language models and an arbitrary number of prediction heads.
 FARM supported domain-adaptation and finetuning of these models with advanced options, for example gradient accumulation, cross-validation or automatic mixed-precision training.
 Its main features were integrated into Haystack in November 2021, and its development was discontinued at that time.